BioniCare Knee System

 The device will display the number of volts on it so that you know when it is running.
 If it becomes detached or the signal is not being transmitted, it will display an “open” error and emit warning beeps.
 We recommend that you chart your progress online using the BioniCare Patient Portal.
 Often, small day-to-day changes in your condition may not be noticeable, but when you chart your progress on a monthly basis, you will see that your pain level will decrease and range of motion and functional activity will increase as a result of wearing the device.
 Your device will periodically ask you questions related to the changes you are seeing with the use of the device and record the data.
 The data can be uploaded to the Patient Portal with the bluetooth dongle that came with your device.
 On the Patient Portal, you can chart your progress, print a report for your physician and find resources regarding your BioniCare System and Osteoarthritis.

 It’s important that you allow your body to adjust to a new brace (or new brace with BioniCare) by starting out slowly and gradually increasing your wear time.
-On day one, wear the brace for one hour, and each day going forward, double the amount of time until you reach your optimal daily wear time.
+On day one, wear the brace for 30-60 minutes, and each day going forward, double the amount of time until you reach your optimal daily wear time.
 For example, on the first day wear it for one hour, on the second day for two hours, on the third day for four hours, and the fourth day for eight hours.
 This will allow your body to more easily adapt to the new corrective pressures and improved biomechanics that are provided by the brace.
+The BioniCare generator does not need a break-in schedule as long as there are no reactions to the electrodes.

 Studies show that the more the device is worn, the sooner you will see significant results.
 In fact, using the OActive®